About the District and Circuit Courts

 Information about the U.S. District Court in Wyoming can be found here.

-Information about the Shoshone and Arapaho Tribal Courts can be found here.
+Information about the Wind River Tribal Court can be found here.

 Municipal courts are trial courts that deal exclusively with cases involving city ordinance violations.
-You may find information about your municipal court on your local city website or contact your local city offices.
+Information about Municipal Courts can be found here, on your local city website, or by contacting your local city offices.

 The District Courts are trial courts of general jurisdiction.
 A court of general jurisdiction is one that has the authority to hear all kinds of cases: criminal, civil, family, probate, and so on.
 The types of cases in Wyoming’s District Courts are unlimited, except for smaller cases like civil claims under $50,000, small claims, and misdemeanors, which go to the Circuit Courts.